Laura Spence affair: Political row

 In the ensuing debate, those who disagreed with the Chancellor advanced a range of arguments: some believed there was no discrimination; some felt Brown did not have his facts straight and therefore should not have offered a public opinion; and some believed that Oxford was correct in not offering Laura Spence a place.
-When the issue was raised at an Oxford edition of the BBC's political discussion show Question Time in October 2000, Professor Robert Winston said that Spence did not deserve a place, because "you have to be committed to the course, and Laura Spence clearly wasn't committed because she didn't even end up studying medicine."
+When the issue was raised at an Oxford edition of the BBC's political discussion show Question Time in October 2000, Professor Robert Winston controversially said that Spence did not deserve a place, because "you have to be committed to the course, and Laura Spence clearly wasn't committed because she didn't even end up studying medicine."
 (Harvard, along with most other universities in the US, does not offer medicine as an undergraduate degree.
 Spence later went on to study medicine at the University of Cambridge as a postgraduate.)

 Spence herself did not get involved in the arguments, subsequently saying that she tried to ignore the row by focusing on revision and not watching television for a week.
-In a House of Lords debate on higher education on 15 June 2000, Lord Jenkins of Hillhead, a Liberal Democratic peer and then Chancellor of Oxford University, criticised Brown for his comments on student admissions, saying that "nearly every fact he used was false", and that Brown's speech on Spence had been a "little Blitzkrieg in being an act of sudden unprovoked aggression", but "The target was singularly ill-chosen."
+In a House of Lords debate on higher education on 15 June 2000, Roy Jenkins, a Liberal Democratic peer and then Chancellor of Oxford University, criticised Brown for his comments on student admissions, saying that "nearly every fact he used was false", and that Brown's speech on Spence had been a "little Blitzkrieg in being an act of sudden unprovoked aggression", but "The target was singularly ill-chosen."
 Conservative peer Baroness Young stated that it was "an ultimate disgrace to use a young girl, a sixth former, in this way".

 After the row

 The Laura Spence affair recurred in the headlines in the UK throughout the summer of 2000 (both before and after Brown's speech) and is arguably one of the major events that pushed "widening participation" in higher education into the political spotlight in the United Kingdom.
 It also caused a party political row over a select committee report on higher education.

 Spence completed her studies at Harvard in 2004, and planned to return to the UK to pursue a medical career.
 She also encouraged more British students to study in the US, citing the "broader, more balanced curriculum" of a liberal arts education and the availability of scholarships and need-based financial aid to assist with fees that may seem "astronomically prohibitive".
 It was later reported that she was studying medicine at the University of Cambridge.

 In 2007 The Sunday Times revisited the affair, comprehensively reviewing the political statements at the time set against the facts of the case, and subsequent political and educational fall-out.
 It was highly critical of Gordon Brown's "spectacular own goal".

-On 25 October 2008, Spence graduated from Wolfson College, Cambridge, with a degree in medicine.
-Cambridge said she graduated from her medicine course with distinction.
+On 25 October 2008, Spence graduated from Wolfson College, Cambridge, with a degree in medicine with distinction.